Swofty-Developments/HypixelSkyBlock/loader/testflows/usage.md

 ## How It Works

 1. **Gradle Task**: Parses the YAML file and starts multiple JVM processes
-2. **Server Registration**: Each server registers with the proxy, indicating it's part of a test flow
+2. **Server Registration**: Each server registers with the proxy, indicating it is part of a test flow
 3. **Proxy Coordination**: The proxy tracks which servers belong to which test flow
 4. **Handler Activation**: Once all servers are ready, the test flow handler is activated
 5. **Player Tracking**: The system tracks which players are part of the test flow across all servers